Selah Case Study

 Problem

-Daily devotionals were split across PDFs, paper journals, and multiple apps—creating friction and lowering consistency.
+Daily devotionals were split across PDFs, paper journals, and multiple apps — creating friction and lowering consistency.

 Solution

-I designed Selah Reflect, a concept mobile app that unifies scripture reading, guided reflection, journaling, and optional AI insights into one streamlined flow.
+I designed Selah Reflect, a mobile app that unifies scripture reading, guided reflection, journaling, and optional AI insights into one streamlined flow.

 Prototype testing achieved high task success for completing a daily devotional.
 Testers described the flow as faster and more motivating than working from PDFs.
-Designed and executed solo.

 Projected Impact